agallant121/bark/README.md

 Users need to be able to delete their own comments.
 There is already a button, but it doesn't work.

+- I feel as though I spent a silly amount of time on this one but let me explain my thinking...All I wanted to do was to target the comment's ID, however, I could not do that because comments are not their own rescource in the DB with a relationship to reviews, they are an attribute of reviews.
+Since this is an sqlite3 DB I could not do my plan which was to remove 'comment' from the Review table in the DB and make a new Comment table and have  a one to many with review:references for the comments.
+That way I would be able to target the comment's ID for deletion independent from the Review.
+However, since I could not do this I decided to just make a new route and controller action that would take the review's comment and set it to nil or an empty string (" ").
+When I tried this approach and played around with it in pry, it worked.
+I was able to get the comment and change it to an empty string but no matter how I approached saving the changes but using review.update / review.update_attributes(comment: ''), review.save (any combination of saving stuff) or any of those, the comment would not stay changed and remained on the page.
+I know you said to not spend too much time on this but it was bothering me so I stuck with it for a while.
+Unfortunately I could not get it to work so out of spite I am just deleting the entire review for now so you can at least see that I did something.

 ### Average Rating

 On the restaurant show page we need to see what it's 5 star rating is.

+- This one was also quick with just a model method to call on a restaurant object.
+Method within the restaurant model and displaying on the restaurant show page.

 ### CSS Issues
 There seems to be some funky CSS hover animations going on, especially in the navbar.
 Clean these up so things are more readable and pretty.

+- Quick fix, hopped in the stylesheets and found the hover css and changed the color from black to a light blue.

 ### Security Problem

 We noticed that anyone can modify or delete any restaurant.
 Please make sure that only the restaurant owner has this access.

+- Quick fix by setting a limitation so that the edit and delete buttons would only display if the current_user.id == restaurant.user_id.
+This way, only the user who created the restaurant has that functionality.

 ### Missing Home Page

 Our app doesn't have a home page yet!
 We'd like there to be one that lists all restaurants ranked by rating.
 If it was paginated that would be a plus!

+- Part of this one was relatively simple and I believe I also have the home button going to the home page as well now.
+I was able to get the restaurants to display on the home page and I have included pagination on the bottome.
+I had never used pagination so that was fun to look into and relatively simple to implement.

 ### Owner Alerts